How to Make a Long Distance Relationship Work

 4. Find a Routine that Works

 Spontaneity is a great thing to have in a relationship, but during a long distance relationship, establishing a routine can be just as important, especially with big time-differences.
-Sometimes both of you might have full schedules, so instead of randomly sending a text asking if they can video chat and hoping for the best, make communication part of the schedule.
+Sometimes both of you might have full schedules, like if your partner is in the military, so instead of randomly sending a text asking if they can video chat and hoping for the best, make communication part of the schedule.
 Treat your video chat sessions the same way you would treat scheduling a romantic date.
 Find the time(s) that work best for both of you and stick to it every week, no matter what.

 Elite Tip: Try mixing up the routine by planning different activities to do together.
 Do some yoga together to start the morning for one and end the workday for another.
 Use the previous tip to keep things fresh while sticking to a schedule.